xsparc/iSensor-FX3-API/README.md

 ## Overview

 The iSensor FX3 firmware provides you with a means of acquiring sensor data over a high-speed USB connection in any application that supports .NET libraries.
-This firmware was designed for the FX3 SuperSpeed Explorer Kit and relied on the open source libraries provided by Cypress to operate.
+This firmware was designed for the FX3 SuperSpeed Explorer Kit and relies on the open source libraries provided by Cypress to operate.
 The firmware was written using the freely-available Cypress EZ USB Suite, allowing anyone to modify the base firmware to fit their needs.

 The FX3 firmware is entirely event-driven and communicates with the PC using a vendor command structure.
 This event structure calls subroutines within the FX3 firmware to measure signals, configure SPI communication, acquire data, etc. This firmware also relies on the FX3Interface library to establish communication with the FX3 firmware.